Montel/cxx-qt/book/src/concepts/types.md

 Note that the same rules apply as CXX, so a type must be [trivial](https://cxx.rs/extern-c++.html?highlight=trivial#integrating-with-bindgen-generated-or-handwritten-unsafe-bindings) to pass by value.
 If they are opaque, references or pointers must be used.

-For examples of how to wrap Qt objects, explore the [`cxx-qt-lib` source code](https://github.com/KDAB/cxx-qt/tree/main/crates/cxx-qt-lib).
+For examples of how to wrap Qt objects, explore the [`cxx-qt-core-lib` source code](https://github.com/KDAB/cxx-qt/tree/main/crates/cxx-qt-core-lib).

 ### Using a Custom Type with Containers or QVariant